 - Test the new battery: Start your car to ensure the battery is working well.

-Following these steps will help you install a bigger battery in your car safely.
+These steps will help you safely install a bigger battery in your car.

 Potential Risks